nnikolov3/mqtt_agent_orchestration/cmd/README.md

 ---

-**Production Ready**: All applications are designed for production deployment with comprehensive error handling, monitoring, and scalability features.
+All applications feature comprehensive error handling, monitoring, and scalability features.
 Each executable can operate independently while contributing to the overall system functionality.